Puddle Of Mudd

 2009 Volume 4: Songs In The Key of Love & Hate

-With a new line-up Puddle Of Mudd widens their aperture on "Famous" - ranging from their core post-Grunge/Alt.
+"Famous" goes from their core post-Grunge/Alt.
 Rock to a little left of Bon Jovi.
 That latter drift may strike some as lame.
 To their credit POM pulls it off but still, it is what it is.
-If the '70s "Psycho" or "We Don't Have To Look Back," which could have come straight out of Jersey, don't do it, there's a lot that will.

 "Volume 4: Songs In The Key Of Love And Hate" is not nearly as dark as the title implies but there are moments.
-The set's best track, "Pitchin' A Fit," is another nod toward Nirvana.
-Scantlin's "All I'm trying to do is make you happy" is frustration and uncertainty cut by desperation and spiked with some passive-aggressive anger.
-Just the toxic mix that fueled Cobain's best vocals.
+The set's best track, "Pitchin' A Fit," is a nod toward Nirvana.
+Scantlin's "All I'm trying to do is make you happy" is frustration and uncertainty cut with desperation and spiked with some passive-aggressive anger.
+Just the toxic mix that fueled Kurt Cobain's best vocals.